Traveling with Your Dog

 If your dog knows the words, “Wanna go for a ride?” they are probably going to be excited about a long road trip.
 But even if they are used to going for short rides around town, it doesn’t mean they are ready for longer trips.
 And if your dog is not excited for local jaunts, you might want to spend some time preparing your companion for a long journey.
 To keep your dog calm while riding for longer lengths of time, prepare them by taking longer local trips as practice before the big day.
 With quick training sessions, you can express your expectations with your pup to ensure they know where they need to be within the car and how to remain calm, quiet and in place so as not to distract you as you drive.

 If you and your dog are traveling by train or plane, be sure to check in with the airline or rail line to familiarize yourself with their travel policies based on the size of your dog and how your dog will be traveling.

 Medicines and Vet Care

-Before you travel, talk to your veterinarian about your travels, any anxieties you may have, and the environment where you are traveling.
-If your dog has anxiety about riding in a vehicle, your veterinarian can prescribe a medication to keep the dog calm and relaxed.
+Before you leave, talk to your veterinarian about your journey, any anxieties you may have, and the environment where you are traveling.
+If your dog has anxiety about riding in a vehicle, your veterinarian can prescribe a medication to keep them calm and relaxed.
 You will want to know if the environment is much different from the one your dog is used to so you can tackle any potential issues such as fleas and ticks you may not have in your area.
 Also, be sure your dog is up to date on vaccines and keep rabies records with you as you travel.

 Keep Your Dog Secured